What is Psychological Projection?

 Lastly, practice makes perfect!
 With effort and determination, anyone can learn to overcome projection and develop healthier ways of interacting with others.

 So remember, if you find yourself projecting, don’t give up!
 Take a deep breath, focus on being mindful in each moment, and work toward learning how to respond more constructively going forward.
-Speaking to a professional Embodiment Coach could be a great way support this journey!
+Speaking to a professional Embodiment Coach could be a great way to support this journey!